Cardinals Broadcasters Bengie Molina & Polo Ascencio at Hammons Field this Thursday

 - Cardinals Broadcasters Bengie Molina & Polo Ascencio at Hammons Field this Thursday - Springfield Cardinals

-- Gilliam Hooks Victory for Arkansas with Walk-Off Hit - Arkansas Travelers

-- Sod Poodles Power Past Missions in 10-2 Win - Amarillo Sod Poodles

-- Frisco Scores 11 Runs for Series-Opening Win in Springdale - Frisco RoughRiders
+- Naturals Erase Three-Run Deficit in Win over Frisco - Frisco RoughRiders

-- Another Three-Hr Night Leads Cardinals To 9-3 Win Over Drillers - Springfield Cardinals

-- Ornelas Leaves the Yard as Missions Drop Opener in Amarillo - San Antonio Missions

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.